welliardiansyah/project-backend/README.md

 ## Getting Started

 This project was created to help developers by bootstrapping basic modules that need to be present while creating a standard CMS.
 The main motto of this project was to save precious time while developing CMS and focus more on the core part.
 This project is trying to follow the best possible standard to make it optimized and production-ready.
-Hope you like it. <br>
+Hope you like it.
-If you love it don't forget to share your experience.
-If you want to contribute to the Truthy CMS in any way like API, Frontend, Design, Logo you're more than welcome to do so.
-Our plan is to make this no. 1 CMS maintained by opensource community.

 ---